anilabhabaral/hello-cicd-argocd-jboss/README.md

-# Build and Deploy maven application into JBoss EAP 7.4 uisng Openshift PipeLine(CI) and ArgoCD(CD) in OpenShift
+# Build and Deploy maven application into JBoss EAP 7.4 using Openshift PipeLine(CI) and ArgoCD(CD) in OpenShift
 ## This is a project where i used Openshift pipeline as a CI tool to build the project and image and used ArgoCD as a CD tool to deploy this "Hello World" maven application into JBoss EAP.

 ### Pipeline (CI)